AMoazeni/Real-Time-Robotics/README.md

 <br></br>
-The problem here is that you have no control over the speed of code execution, a 10MHz CPU runs ten million lines of code per second, and a 1GHz CPU runs one billion lines of code per second.
+The problem is that you have no control over the speed of code execution, a 10MHz CPU runs ten million lines of code per second, and a 1GHz CPU runs one billion lines of code per second.
 This can be problematic for time-critical applications, as discussed in the next sections.

 <br></br>